 As the Metro-Atlanta area continues to grow, backyard space for small gardens is becoming more scarce.
 Many people work long hours added onto long commutes, so time for tending a garden is difficult to find also.
 But for those of us who grew up reaping the benefits of our parents’ and grandparents’ knowledge – we know we are missing out!

 Our goal with Pleasant Union Farm is to reconnect people with farm fresh goods and provide farm experiences within driving distance of where they live and work (an hour drive to our farm from Atlanta is often less then most weekday commutes and a much prettier drive!)
-We currently offer the farm for weddings, Farm to Table dinners and Farm Camp.
+We currently offer the farm for weddings, Farm to Table dinners and U-pick days.
 We’d love to add on other ways to experience Farm Life with us – like Goat Milking and Lotion making classes, Farm Tours, plant sales and more.
-If you’re interested in finding out more about these experiences as they are offered, make sure you sign up for our Farm Newsletter!